 He passed away suddenly on Tuesday, Aug.
 4, 2009 at the Shenandoah Medical Center at the age of 74 years, 6 months and 22 days.

-Jesse, known to everyone as Komo, his Indian name, attended school on the reservation through the eighth grade.
+Jesse, known to everyone as Komo, his Indian name, attended school on the common land through the eighth grade.

 During his teenage years he lived in the Imogene area and has spent the last 50 years in Shenandoah.

 On Feb.
 7, 1959, Komo was united in marriage to Mary Etta Hall in Nebraska City, Neb.
 This union was blessed with four children.